sdhutchins/git-status-checker/README.md

 ```

-## Variations
+### Other usage options

-The script provides for a range of choices on how you use it:
+The script provides for a range of choices based on how you use it:
 * You can provide base-dirs directly at the command line
 * You can use multiple base-dirs-files.
 * You can provide a `--config` file with command line args (if you don't want to specify them on the command line).